 SECTION 6.6.
 A register of all complete applications, received in a timely manner, will be maintained in the School’s office for review by applicants.
 Applicants are required to assure their application is registered prior to the deadline.

-Missouri Student Religious Liberties Act Model Policy [required][new]
+Missouri Student Religious Liberties Act Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.